iSelfSchooling.com - Copyright © 1999-2009 iSelfSchooling.com || References | Job Openings

 # symbcv list pd

 c) Check the environment variables for SYMCLI and if necessary set the SYMCLI_DG variable to your device group.
-Note: Variables are case sensitive.
+Note: Variables are case sensitive

 # symcli –def